-The demographics of affected individuals depends on the age of the histology of the tumour.
-Over 90% of all tumours of the testes are primary germ cell tumours, and as such young adults are the overall most frequently involved group.
+The demographics of affected individuals depends on the age of the histology of the tumor.
+Over 90% of all tumors of the testes are primary germ cell tumors, and as such young adults are the overall most frequently involved group.

-It is interesting to note that among the germ cell tumours there is also stratification according to age, with some tumours being more common in some age groups than others:
+It is interesting to note that among the germ cell tumors there is also stratification according to age, with some tumors being more common in some age groups than others:

-- 1st decade: yolk sac tumour and testicular teratoma
+- 1st decade: yolk sac tumor and testicular teratoma

 - 2nd decade: choriocarcinoma

 - ≥7th decade: lymphoma (usually non-Hodgkin lymphoma) and spermatocytic seminoma